codebysandip/docker-pull-auto/docs/how-to-add-docker-container-app.md

 ## **config.apps**

 config.apps key hold all the docker apps which needs to pull automatically.
-Every app contains information about repository and docker.
+Every app contains information about docker.
 Lets take a look of each key one by one:

-### **app.repo.url**

-Repository url of github.
-Don't add .git at the end

-### **app.repo.branch**

-Docker will work only when code will merge on Github branch specified in app.repo.branch.
-If branch is development then docker auto pull will work only when code will merge on development branch.

 ### **app.docker.image**